 "The staff are wonderful and friendly.
 Dr. Barsoum is the most caring Dentist I have ever met.
 I went in for two fillings and a root canal.
 I was expecting it to be very painful, but to my surprise it was not.
 Dr. Barsoum took really good care of me when I was there, and he even makes "checkup" call to make sure I'm doing fine.
 Overall, my experience there was just WONDERFUL!"

 I had to have a root canal re-done that another dentist did incorrectly.
 Dr. Edalat made sure I was comfortable at all times.
 He was done before I knew it and didn't feel any pain at all.
 The entire staff are wonderful.

-At Barsoum Dental Care, we proudly treat patients from all walks of life.
+At Barsoum Dental, we proudly treat patients from all walks of life.
 We work with most PPO insurance plans for our services and happily accept cash, checks and credit cards from patients without dental insurance.
 Contact us today to learn more about what we can do to give you the confidence to smile once again.